travelens/.github/profile/README.md

 The website is written using [Astro](https://astro.build) and deployed as a static set of HTML5/CSS3/Javascript pages.

-There is a master repository [travelens.github.io](https://github.com/travelens/travelens.github.io) that contains the high level pages.
+There is a master site repository [travelens.github.io](https://github.com/travelens/travelens.github.io) that contains the high level pages.
 The master site is also responsible for hosting all the metadata required for site-wide client-side search (using lunr.js), a sitemap and RSS feed.
-Each trip is stored as a separate repository under the travelens organisation.
+Each trip is stored as a separate repository under the travelens organisation and served separately in Github Pages.
 An npm package [astro-travelens](https://www.npmjs.com/package/astro-travelens) contains common Astro components shared by the master site and all the trip repositories.
-All repositories are public - if you wish to use any content from these repositories please honour the conditions of the MIT licence.
+All repositories are public - if you wish to use any content from these repositories please honour the conditions of the MIT Licence.

-Please join me in exploring the trips we have taken.
+Please join me in [exploring the trips we have taken](https://travelens.github.io).